 Re: Our tele-practice group’s meeting time/contact-information

-- For newcomers, to possibly join our telepractice group — which gathers periodically on Sunday evenings @ 7 pm/ET (schedule-permitting, at least monthly and most often on the second Sunday — please double-check blog’s countdown ⏰ for upcoming call notifications/dates) & @ 4 pm/PT, for about an hour and a half — please contact Pamela at firstname.lastname@example.org here.
+- For newcomers, to possibly join our telepractice group — which gathers periodically on Sunday evenings @ 7 pm/ET (schedule-permitting, at least monthly and most often on the second Sunday — please double-check blog’s countdown ⏰ for upcoming call notifications/dates) and lasts for about an hour and a half — please contact Pamela at firstname.lastname@example.org here.
 You’ll receive both the password and meeting wall link which will have all the relevant contact information.
 Please note that our call can be accessed by phone (and there are a list of international dial-in numbers that may be local to your own country) and it can also be accessed by the internet.
 It’s worth mentioning that there is an excellent customer service number or email contact address that can be found once you’ve accessed the meeting wall, by which you can request help from the provider as to how to best access our telepractice or maneuver any technical concerns or hurdles.
 (When/if you do reach out by email, if you could offer a bit as to your background, as an NVC practitioner, that would be greatly appreciated.
 This helps me to gauge what the varied skill levels may be on any given call, which will support my role as a facilitator.
 Thank you very much.)

 - For veterans, you may access our [password protected] conference call line’s meeting wall here.
 There you can either join by phone (dial-in # & pin) or internet.
 (All relevant contact information — including technical assistance to access via VoIP, etc. — will hopefully be conveyed via this meeting wall.)